a

 “Ea my lord told me: “Do not eat, do not drink!”

 Without the illumination from Anu’s food and water of life, wisdom could deceitfully be proclaimed to come from the Deep, a pool under the temple of Ea.
-The story Inana and Enki [Ea] describes how goddess of love Inana got Enki drunk and made off with all the mes of civilization from his mythological home in the Deep.
+The story "Inana and Enki" [Ea] describes how goddess of love Inana got Enki drunk and made off with all the mes of civilization from his mythological home in the Deep.
 One of the mes was deception:

 “Holy Inana received deceit, the rebel lands, kindness, being on the move, being sedentary.”

-Then, in the thirteenth century BC epic story of Gilgamesh, the scribe gave a distorted theological treatise in which the immortalized Utanapishtim (Akkadian for “he has found life”) told king Gilgamesh that immortality is not for humans.
-He had the boatman who brought the king to the shores of the immortal world banned forever, symbolically separating the hitherto connected worlds of the gods and the humans.
-To make sure that the message was properly understood, the scribe had the king lose the plant of heartbeat – of rejuvenation, and of life – as he traveled back to his city of Uruk.
-After arriving, Gilgamesh told the banished boatman to inspect the walls of the city and see if the Seven Sages did not lay its foundations!
+Then, in the thirteenth century BC epic story of Gilgamesh, the scribe gave a distorted theological treatise in which the immortalized Utanapishtim (Akkadian for “he has found life”) told king Gilgamesh that that life, eternal life - immortality - is not for humans.
+He had the boatman who brought the king to the shores of the world of the Immortals banned forever, symbolically separating the hitherto connected worlds of gods and humans.
+To make sure that the message was properly understood, the scribe had the king, as he traveled back to his city of Uruk, lose the plant of rejuvenation, which is the entheogen that generates the divine within us.
+Thus, whereas up till this moment in history the god of heaven had welcomed visitors with the Food and Water of Life, from now on the servant of the demigod of commerce, the source of deceit, made sure nobody would be able to enter into the realm of the divine.

 It took till Nabonidus’ reign over Babylonia, in the middle of the 6th century BC, for Adapa’s wisdom to be publicly questioned, by the king himself, who probably had consumed food or water of life:

-The god Ilte'ri has made me see a vision; he has shown me everything.
+"The god Ilte'ri has made me see a vision;

-I am aware of a wisdom which greatly surpasses even that of the series of insights which Adapa has composed!'
+I am aware of a wisdom which greatly surpasses even that of the series of insights which Adapa has composed!"

 Ilte’ri, another name for the moon god Sin, was worshipped by Nabonidus and the cause for his discord with the priests of Marduk, patron deity of Babylon.
 It is rumored that these priests were helpful in the Persian king Cyrus’ defeat of Nabonidus, which not only brought Nabonidus down but the entire Babylonian empire as well.